smarshy/latex-docs/README.md

 # latex-docs

-collection of project reports written using Latex
+Collection of project reports written using Latex

+Contains a lab report and one on details of MOCVD